 Coughing

-Gastro-oesophageal reflux (GERD) is one of the most common causes of a persistent cough.
+You may be wondering does acid reflux make you cough?
+Yes, gastro-oesophageal reflux (GERD) is one of the most common causes of a persistent cough (perhaps alongside other 'classic' reflux symptoms such as heartburn and other times not).
 More often than not patients will experience a cough for years without being given a definitive diagnosis of reflux.

 There are two theories as to how GERD causes cough.
 Firstly, reflux of substances from the stomach may directly irritate the throat and/or airways and lungs, especially the larynx.
 Historically acid was always thought to be responsible.
 However, weakly acidic reflux and possibly other substances including Pepsin may also irritate the throat and airways by a direct chemical effect.
 Modern diagnostic tests can also identify gaseous reflux events at the top of the oesophagus and these probably contain irritating substances from the stomach in aerosolised form.